WPChill/strong-testimonials/readme.txt

 == Changelog ==

+= 2.29.1 - Jan 8, 2018 =
+* Only to trigger update because the SVN version was incomplete.

 = 2.29 - Jan 8, 2018 =
 * Add integration with Google Captcha by BestWebSoft.
 * Remove integration with Captcha plugin.